arcrad/page_master/README.md

 The implementation of all of this is very much a minimal viable prototype.
 The content extraction is based on a third party library.
 The chunking logic is simple and fragile, and the keyword extraction algorithm is hilariously basic.
 There is a caching layer between the free stock image API just so things can function somewhat reliably when the API inevitably errors out or exceeds the rate limit.

-# A Bit more Detail
+# A Bit More Detail

 If you're interested, the following describes some of the functionality in a bit more detail.

 ## Content Extraction

-Content extraction is provided by the @extractus/article-extractor third-party library.
+Content extraction is provided by the [@extractus/article-extractor](https://github.com/extractus/article-extractor) third-party library.
 I have only minimally evaluated it for robustness and safety.
 It seems to work reliably on CNN and Reuters, and a few other random news sites, but I have not tested it extensively.
 Definitely saved me a lot of effort, but this is likely a good place to start to improve the overall robustness of this application.

 ## Chunking Logic